jaykumar2004/AS-React2/README.md

 + It is used to create local state variable inside the functional component.
 + Never ever use the useState outside of the components.
-+ Never use the useState hook or create your state variable inside the if-else
++ Never use the useState hook or create your state variable inside the if-else or any loop and also in the conditional statements.

 # useEffect